almostengr/almostengr.github.io/docs/gardening/2019/2019-12-29-greens-in-grass.md

 that I read about it, it can lower the pH to 5 or 4 range.
 The tomatoes that grew in the same bed in the spring, did extremely well.
 However, the lettuce, cabbage, and greens that are currently in the bed are not doing as well.
-In some of the raised beds, I have added ahses from the firepit to the bed.
+In some of the raised beds, I have added ashes from the firepit to the bed.
 The articles that I read suggested that by doing this, the soil will become more basic as the ashes break down.